-Jim Zebrowski is in his fourth season on the Gopher coaching staff.
+Jim Zebrowski has spent four seasons on the Gopher coaching staff.
 He is responsible for coaching the quarterbacks.

 Prior to joining the Gophers, Zebrowski spent the 2010 season as the quarterbacks coach at Northern Illinois.
 At NIU, he mentored the now Indianapolis Colt Chandler Harnish to First-Team All-MAC honors and coached Jordan Lynch, who finished third in the 2013 Heisman Trophy voting.

 Prior to joining the NIU staff, Zebrowski was the offensive coordinator and coached the quarterbacks at NCAA Division III power Wisconsin-Whitewater for three seasons.
 During Zebrowski's tenure at UW-Whitewater, the Warhawks won the 2007 and 2009 NCAA Division III National Championship and finished as the runner-up in 2008.
 The Warhawks compiled a 42-3 record during Zebrowski's three seasons, including a perfect 15-0 mark in 2009.
 Zebrowski was named the Wisconsin Football Coaches Association Assistant Coach of the Year and the FootballScoop.com Division III Coordinator of the Year in 2009.

 Prior to his time at UW-Whitewater, Zebrowski spent four seasons as the head coach at Lakeland College in Sheboygan, Wis.
 His Lakeland teams compiled a 28-12 mark, including a 24-4 record in the Illini-Badger Football Conference.
 Lakeland won the 2004 and 2005 conference championships and advanced to the Division III playoffs for the first time in school history in 2005.
 His Muskie teams never finished lower than second place in the league.